-Richard Emanuel, Creative Director of Shopify Builder lays out 10 common mistakes store owners make on their new website.
+Richard Emanuel, Creative Director of Eastside Co. lays out 10 common mistakes store owners make on their new website.
 Heed his advice!

-Can I have 8+ slides on my slideshow?
+Can I have more slides on my slideshow?

 Believe it or not on one occasion someone asked if they could have 8 slides in their carousel.
 Why?
 I have no idea.
-A slideshow at the top of your website is great for setting the tone of a website but in a reality statistics reveal that click-through-rates (CTRs) on slideshows are actually very low and clicks on the third or rest of the slides are close to non-existent.
+A slideshow at the top of your website is great for setting the tone of a website but statistics reveal that click-through-rates (CTRs) on slideshows are actually very low and clicks on anything after the second slide are close to non-existent.

 I believe slideshows are becoming the thing of the past.
-As mobile devices and the speed of a website is becoming ever more important to design for, slideshows simply don’t comply.
+As mobile devices and website speeds are becoming ever more important to design for, slideshows simply don’t comply.